 Once this is hooked up, I added my PRS CE 24 via the guitar input (marked by a small guitar-shaped icon).

 Once your guitar and device of choice are connected, you have a few different options for listening in.
-The easiest thing is to use the headphone jack, though there are a number of different options.
+The easiest thing is to use the headphone jack in the HD 2, though there are a number of different options.

 I used a set of over-ear Skull Candy headphones, which sounded fine.
 Most any over-hear headphone or earbud set will do.

 However, you can also use the amplifier output jack to go to your guitar amp, a powered speaker or studio monitors.
 The same is true of the 1/8" headphone jack, if you'd prefer to use a set of monitors from that output.

 For example, the iLoud Micro Monitors by IK Multimedia work great using the headphone output, since they have a 1/8" adapter cable.

 There are a lot of different ways to set it up.

 Setting up the iRig HD 2 to work with AmpliTube